markre94/Jpg-file-locator/README.md

 ### System tests

 With the combination of the Selenium and Pytest the fully functional tests were writen.
-The main challenge of writting the automated tests e.g. end to end tests was to contruct a optimal fixture that would set up a flask application server and killed it after the tests have ended.
+The main challenge of writting the automated tests e.g. end to end tests was to construct a optimal fixture that would set up a flask application server and killed it after the tests have ended.
 The fixture file is located in the test/conftest.py file.

 ```import pytest
 from selenium import webdriver